jonesjust/jonesjust/README.md

-Turning raw data into valuable insights 🚀
+Turning data into valuable insights 🚀